poungpoung2/SAM2-GUI/README.md

 ### Run the Annotator

-From the `segment-anything` root directory, execute:
+From the `sam2` root directory, execute:

 ```bash
 python sam2/gradio_app.py